Facebook pixel Automotive Vehicle Inspection Program

 What Can You Do with an Automotive Vehicle Inspection Certificate?

-With an automotive vehicle inspection certificate, you can become a certified vehicle inspector.
-This qualification allows you to inspect and certify the safety and compliance of vehicles, typically working for automotive repair shops, dealerships or government agencies responsible for vehicle inspections.
+With an automotive vehicle inspection certificate, you can pursue work as a certified vehicle inspector.
+This credential prepares you to inspect vehicles and verify their safety and compliance with Missouri requirements.

 CS in Automotive Vehicle Inspection and Light Maintenance